Selangor: Climate

 As in the rest of Malaysia, Selangor has a tropical rainforest climate (Köppen climate classification Af) bordering on a tropical monsoon climate.
 The climate is very much dictated by the surrounding sea and the prevailing wind system.
 It has high average temperature and high average rainfall.

 Demographics

 Selangor is Malaysia's most populous state; it has the nation's biggest conurbation, the Klang Valley.
 Selangor's geographical position in the centre of Peninsular Malaysia contributed to the state's rapid development as Malaysia's transportation and industrial hub, creating jobs and attracting migrants from other states and from other Asian countries, especially Indonesia, the Philippines, Vietnam, Myanmar, Bangladesh, India, Pakistan and China.
-In recent decades, an influx of immigrants, particularly from Indonesia, has also contributed to Selangor's population.